diyjac/SDC-P5/README.md

 False-positives are still an issue with the CHOGRGB4 HOG features used in the SVM linear classifier.
 The **Vehicle Tracking** class attempts to reject them as soon as it is able, but there are side effects that cannot be removed unless we delay detection.
 Here are some examples of the *Phantoms*:

-In this example, the phantom is the scan with no vehical visual.
+In this example, the phantom is the scan with no vehicle visual.

 ![Phantom1](./output_images/phantom1.png)